Voluntary Code of Conduct for working with clients applying for Portuguese or Spanish citizenship under the Sephardic nationality concessions

 4. Genealogical Research.
-All genealogical research will comply with the principles of the Genealogical Proof Standard as far as possible.
-This requires that each genealogical claim be evidenced and that claimed lines of descent be proven.
+All genealogical research will comply with the Code of Conduct/Ethics of the International Association of Jewish Genealogical Societies and the principles of the Genealogical Proof Standard as far as possible.
+Every genealogical claim must be evidenced and claimed lines of descent must be proven.
 Where Sephardic community records (only) have been destroyed or lost, the genealogist must use best judgement and obtain an independent second opinion.

 5. “Surname Reports”.
 “Surname reports” are studies that show that surnames in an applicant’s family were previously used by Sephardic Jews and/or ”New Christians”.
 In the absence of genealogy, these reports can be inappropriately used to imply that there is a familial connection between two unconnected individuals of the same surname, even when divided by centuries and continents.
 All 100 of the most common Portuguese surnames have been used by Sephardim at some date, as have 99 of the 100 most common Spanish surnames.
 “Surname reports” have no place in Sephardic genealogy.